 Hinksey area construction

-The work around Hinksey Pool is being undertaken in the closed winter period to minimise the impact of the work, with work expected to begin around 18 October.
+The work around Hinksey Pool is being undertaken in the closed winter period to minimise the impact of the work.
+Work began on 15 November to lay the pipes between the pool and the lake.
 This is a significant project to install heat pumps that transfer solar heat from Hinksey Lake to warm the water in Hinksey Pool, and there will be some local disruption as work progresses.

 - Hinksey Park